astropy/astroquery/docs/jplhorizons/jplhorizons.rst

 Checking the original JPL Horizons output
 -----------------------------------------

+Once either of the query methods has been called, the retrieved raw response is stored in the attribute ``raw_response``.
+Inspecting this response can help to understand issues with your query, or you can process the results differently.

 For all query types, the query URI (the URI is what you would put into the URL field of your web browser) that is used to request the data from the JPL Horizons server can be obtained from the